barretb/barret-creative-hugo/content/posts/gaming/the-dd-30-day-challenge-day-8-favorite-pc-of-your-own/index.md

 ---
-title: "The D&amp;D 30 Day Challenge - Day 8 – Favorite PC Of Your Own"
+title: "The D&D 30 Day Challenge - Day 8 – Favorite PC Of Your Own"
 date: "2017-10-23"
 categories:
   - "gaming"